2358djen/2358djen.github.io/contents/home.md

 [![2358djen](https://img.shields.io/badge/2358djen-github-blue?logo=github)](https://github.com/2358djen)

 He is currently pursuing a Master's Degree in Mres Pattern Recognition And Intelligent Systems, at School of Advanced Technology, Xi'an Jiaotong-Liverpool University(XJTLU), China.
+So far, he has been jointly trained at the Jitri Composite Materials Equipment Research Institute.
+His research direction is edge computing and intelligent operation, maintenance and detection for large equipment

 #### Email
 Wenhao.Sun24@student.xjtlu.edu.cn